Hubrecht Institute research on DNA repair: a look inside the cell's ‘repair café’

-New research from the Kind Group sheds light on how cells repair damaged DNA.
+New research from the Kind Group of the Hubrecht Institute sheds light on how cells repair damaged DNA.
 For the first time, the team has mapped the activity of repair proteins in individual human cells.
 The study demonstrates how these proteins collaborate in so-called “hubs” to repair DNA damage.
 This knowledge offers opportunities to improve cancer therapies and other treatments where DNA repair is essential.

 The researchers published their findings in Nature Communications on November 21.